prestonharberts/bib/Bible/jer20.md

 > Everyone ridicules me.
 ###### 8
 > For whenever I prophesy, I must cry out,
->  “ Violence and destruction are coming!”
+> “Violence and destruction are coming!”
 > This message from the LORD has made me
 > An object of continual insults and derision.
 ###### 9
 > Sometimes I think, “I will make no mention of his message.
->  “ I will not speak as his messenger anymore.”
+> “I will not speak as his messenger anymore.”
 > But then his message becomes like a fire
 > Locked up inside of me, burning in my heart and soul.
 > I grow weary of trying to hold it in;